Ruby Zarriga

 Ruby Zarriga is a retired civil servant from Papua New Guinea.

-Biography

-Zarriga was born in New Hanover, in the New Ireland Province.
+She was born in New Hanover, in the New Ireland Province.
 She completed a bachelor of arts degree in social work from the University of Papua New Guinea in 1987, and on graduating joined the public service.
 She worked in a variety of government agencies covering welfare, community planning and training.
 In 2004 she received an Australian Development Scholarship and in 2005 and 2006 she studied at the Australian National University in Canberra, Australia.
 She completed a master's degree in management and returned to Papua New Guinea to the Department of National Planning and Monitoring.
 She was appointed First Assistant Secretary, Sectoral Planning and Programming Division.